How Many School Shootings in America? What Can Be Done?

 4. Demographic and Psychological Factors: Most school shooters are male and often have a history of psychological issues or social rejection.
 It’s estimated that at least 92% of school shooters were found to be suicidal before or during the shooting.
 This statistic can help develop effective prevention strategies.

 5. Prevention and Response: The increase in school shootings has led to enhanced security measures in schools and a focus on mental health.
-However, these measures alone have not been sufficient enough to prevent school shootings, indicating the need for an approaches that address the root causes of this violence.
+However, these measures alone have not been sufficient to prevent school shootings, indicating the need for an approach that address the root causes of this violence.

 School Shootings: A Global Perspective